Bryan opens 11th Farm Tour at Statz Bros. Farm

 Bryan explained the process behind finding spots like the Statz Bros.
 Farm to host each concert in the Farm Tour series.

-“Back to my team because they find these sites, you know, the main thing they’re looking for — is this a site that looks pretty easy to set a concert up?
-You know (it’s a good site) when we have an excited landowner that wants to have fun with it and support it,” Bryan said, “and can we get the fans in and out of there efficiently as possible.”
+“Back to my team because they find these sites, you know, the main thing they're looking for – is this a site that looks pretty easy to set a concert concert up?
+You know (it’s a good site) when we have an excited landowner that wants to have fun with it and support it and can we get the fans in and out of there efficiently as possible.”

 The Statz Bros.
 Farm hosted Wisconsin Farm Technology Days in 2015, and many of the fields prepared for that event will be used for the Farm Tour stop.